awwwdev/sleeker/README.md

 # sleeker

-A atomic-class CSS library, closer to css syntax
+A atomic-class CSS library, closer to CSS syntax

 ## status:
 This library is not stable yet.
 We do not recommend using it in production.
 Expect breaking changes before version v1.0.0